much like a field of thorns only troubles those who bleed.”

 large head and little appendages still developing.
 She identified a rapid

-movements and uncontrolled twitches that Leisha could not yet perceive.
-She was
+breathing-like movements and uncontrolled twitches that Leisha could not yet

-aware of the massive reproduction of cells taking place, forming intricate,
+perceive.
+She was aware of the massive reproduction of cells taking place,

 Eena